biching/serial_port_data_plotting_comparator/README.md

 # serial_com_data_plot
-read data from serial com, then plot it, using pyside6 &amp; pyqt
+function: read data from serial com, then plot it
+- create UI and function with pyside6;
+- plot data with pyQtGraph

 ### screenshot for mac